hphelion/documentation/devplatform/stackato/admin/index.html.md

 users.

 ##Wizard-Based Cluster Creation
+You can easily create and access Application Lifecycle Service clusters from the Project Dashboard or from the command-line.

 - [Creating a Cluster from the Project Dashboard](/helion/devplatform/ALS/deploy/)
 - [Creating a Cluster from the Command Line](/als/v1/user/client/)